docpad-archive/documentation/Home.md

 Welcome to the lifeblood of DocPad!
 The community!
+As this is a wiki, feel free to make it better!
+For major rewrites of the wiki, be sure to check on the [GitHub Issue Tracker](https://github.com/bevry/docpad/issues) but we're sure it will be okay in one form or another :)

 ## [Frequently Asked Questions](https://github.com/bevry/docpad/wiki/FAQ)